lil-id/wazuh-express/README.md

 `chown root:wazuh /var/ossec/integrations/custom-chatbot-webhook
 `

-Then restart the wazuh manager `systemctl restart wazuh-manager`.
+Then restart the wazuh manager `systemctl restart wazuh-manager`

 ### Debugging
 If you have a problem with custom integration, check the integration log with below command,